seng499-bratwurst/shore/README.md

   - All component tests: `npm run test:jest`
   - All e2e tests: `npm run test:playwright`
   - All tests (e2e and component): `npm run test`

+## VSCode Extensions

+To prevent unecesary warnings and to have an optimal dev experience, install the following VSCode extensions:

+- "Tailwind CSS IntelliSense"
+- "PostCSS Language Support"